umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 ### Negative

-- Reserved amounts can temporarily exceed module account balance in some cases (when interest accrues on a token type at or very near 100% borrowing utilization)
+- Reserved amounts can temporarily exceed module account balance in some cases (when interest accrues on a token type at or very near 100% supply utilization)
 - Requires multiple governance parameters to calculate dynamic interest rates.

 ### Neutral